You are here

 - Mental health is a fundamental social justice issue.

 - MHA represents a growing movement of Americans who promote mental wellness for the health and well-being of the nation.
-This movement must engage and involve the general public as well as persons with mental and substance use conditions in all its aspects.

 - Diversity and cultural competence in programs, communication, treatment, and relationships.